navipartner/npcore-partners/Documentation/product/articles/eft/howto/mobilepay.md

 # Set up integration with MobilePay in NP Retail

-MobilePay is a digital wallet suitable for online purchases.
-This is a popular mobile payment method which enables online purchase with just one swipe.
+[MobilePay](https://www.mobilepay.dk/) is a digital-wallet software used in Finland and Denmark.
+It is best-suited for online purchases, as it enables online purchase with just one swipe.

 From the customer’s side, the payment flow when purchasing from an online store is as follows:
  - The customer enters the mobile phone number connected to the MobilePay application